ibm-cloud-docs/openshift/openshift_loadbalancer.md

 * Enable a [Virtual Router Function (VRF)](/docs/resources?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud) for your IBM Cloud infrastructure account.
 To enable VRF, [contact your IBM Cloud infrastructure account representative](/docs/infrastructure/direct-link?topic=direct-link-overview-of-virtual-routing-and-forwarding-vrf-on-ibm-cloud#how-you-can-initiate-the-conversion).
 To check whether a VRF is already enabled, use the `ibmcloud account show` command.
 If you cannot or do not want to enable VRF, enable [VLAN spanning](/docs/infrastructure/vlans?topic=vlans-vlan-spanning#vlan-spanning).
 When a VRF or VLAN spanning is enabled, the NLB 1.0 can route packets to various subnets in the account.
 * Ensure you have the [**Writer** or **Manager** {{site.data.keyword.cloud_notm}} IAM service role](/docs/openshift?topic=openshift-users#platform) for the `default` namespace.
 * Ensure you have the required number of worker nodes:
-  * <ff-roks311-vpc>Classic clusters: </ff-roks311-vpc>If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](/docs/openshift?topic=openshift-edge#edge) are enabled in each zone so that NLBs deploy uniformly.
+  * If you restrict network traffic to edge worker nodes, ensure that at least two [edge worker nodes](/docs/openshift?topic=openshift-edge#edge) are enabled in each zone so that NLBs deploy uniformly.

 To set up an NLB 1.0 service in a multizone cluster:
 1. [Deploy your app to the cluster](/docs/openshift?topic=openshift-openshift_apps).
 Ensure that you add a label in the metadata section of your deployment configuration file.
 This custom label identifies all pods where your app runs to include them in the load balancing.